& Help People with Disabilities

 - Presenting Sponsorship: $20,000 - includes an on-site event and marketing exposure.

 Youth Services teaches independent life skills for youth with disabilities.
 Youth Services offers a variety of programs to teach and engage participants through groups, one-on-one meetings, community presentations and special events.

-- Your Life group which meets weekly for youth with disabilities ages 14 to 25 to learn a variety of independent living topics such as self-advocacy, birds and bees, building good character, current events, healthy relationships, hygiene, money management, personal safety, pre-employment, self determination and social skills.
+- Your Life group meets weekly for youth with disabilities ages 14 to 25 and teaches a variety of independent living topics such as self-advocacy, birds and bees, building good character, current events, healthy relationships, hygiene, money management, personal safety, pre-employment, self determination and social skills.

 - Price Cutter Charity Championship golf tournament each August benefits Youth Services.
 To support PCCC and SCIL, you can help in these ways: